edgio-docs/edgio-docs/src/guides/security/security_applications.md

     2. From the **Production Bot Rule** option, select the desired bot manager configuration.
     3. Perform the following steps if the selected bot manager configuration uses reCAPTCHA:

-            1. Toggle the **reCAPTCHA off` option to `reCAPTCHA on`.
+            1. Toggle the **reCAPTCHA off** option to **reCAPTCHA on**.
+            2. If you have not already added Google reCAPTCHA v3 to your site, [add it now](https://www.google.com/recaptcha/admin/create).
-            2. Set the **reCAPTCHA Site Key** option to the site key provided by Google.  in step 1.
+            3. Set the **reCAPTCHA Site Key** option to the site key provided by Google.
-            3. Set the **reCAPTCHA Secret Key** option to the secret key provided by Google in step 1.
+            4. Set the **reCAPTCHA Secret Key** option to the secret key provided by Google.

 9. Optional.
 Select a custom rule through which production traffic will be screened and determine how threats identified by it are handled.